AI in Photography: Will it Disrupt Your Business in 2023?

 This happens because of the basis of image recognition, a database of human-defined pictures.

 On the other hand, the human brain can store and recall all of the nuanced details required to identify a photo and the emotions conveyed through it correctly.

 However, unless one teaches the computer how to identify the right picture for the suitable description, the AI-generated image will not provoke the right emotion through the processed image.

 Is AI ruining the photography industry?

-To be fair enough, what we’ll probably see instead is artificial Intelligence replacing almost all of those stock photography, product photography and, food photography.
+To be fair enough, we’ll probably see artificial Intelligence replacing much of the stock photography currently on the web.

-However, from another perspective, AI used in the image culling tools will help in a significant increase in the quality of their everyday work-life!
+However, from another perspective, AI used in image-culling tools will help to increase the quality of a photographer's everyday work life significantly.